juanitogan/tracker-2000-track-definitions/README.md

-# Tracker 2000 Track Definitions (parts file)
+# Tracker 2000 Track Definitions (the "parts file")

 <img width="1239" height="515" alt="Tracker 2000 track definitions editor screenshot" src="https://github.com/user-attachments/assets/edba08f6-301a-4387-8582-8902c1b7d132" />

 **NOTICE:** To be clear, **this is not the Tracker 2000 app.**

-This repo is only for keeping [Tracker 2000](https://web.archive.org/web/20061230041821/http://www.slotrace.com/tracker/info.html) alive by providing updated track-definition files (the `Tracker30.df3` file).
+This repo is an attempt to keep [Tracker 2000](https://web.archive.org/web/20061230041821/http://www.slotrace.com/tracker/info.html) alive by providing updated track-definition files (the `Tracker30.df3` file).

 The Tracker 2000 app was [abandoned in January 2007 ](https://web.archive.org/web/20070105133305/http://slotrace.com/)by its creator, Edwin of Slotrace.com.
 You can download it from archive.org (the demo version _is_ the full version, minus the unlock code):